-Although the Regulated Health Professions Act does not refer to it as an internal "review" or "appeal" process, there is a Registration Committee referral process in cases where the Registrar has doubts about whether an applicant meets the registration requirements, is of the opinion that terms, conditions and limitations should be imposed, or proposes to refuse the application.
+Although the Regulated Health Professions Act does not refer to it as an internal "review" or "appeal", there is a Registration Committee referral process in cases where the Registrar has doubts about whether an applicant meets the registration requirements, is of the opinion that terms, conditions and limitations should be imposed, or proposes to refuse the application.
 (Note: We have been advised by the Office of the Fairness Commissioner to view these referrals as "internal reviews" for the purposed of section 6 of this report.)
-In such cases the application will be referred to a Panel of the Registration Committee for consideration.
-The applicant will be notified of the referral in writing and will have 30 days to submit additional information to the Registration Committee in support of the application.

 The Registration Committee meets face-to-face (on average) once every two months.
 However, if required, a teleconference meeting of the Committee or a Panel may be scheduled between regular Committee meetings.
-A copy of the Panel's Order and Reasons will be provided to the applicant within two (2) to four (4) weeks.
-If the applicant is not satisfied with the decision he / she may appeal (externally) the Panel's decision to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).
-The applicant will be notified in writing of the right to appeal and will be provided with HPARB's contact information and the HPARB Fact Sheet.
-The applicants have 30 days to submit their appeal to HPARB.
+If the applicant is not satisfied with the Registration Committee decision he / she may appeal (externally) to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).